alexpascualm/PhysioNet_Challenge_2025-EPBandoleroLab/README.md

-# Python example code for the George B. Moody PhysioNet Challenge 2025
+# EPBandoleroLab code for the George B. Moody PhysioNet Challenge 2025

 ## What's in this repository?

-## What's in this repository?

 This repository is based on the official example provided for the [George B. Moody PhysioNet Challenge 2025](https://physionetchallenges.org/2025/).
 It initially illustrated how to format a Python entry for the Challenge.

-The current version has been significantly modified by **EPBandoleroLab**, from the **EPAnalytics group** at the **ITACA Institute**, **Universitat Politècnica de València**.
+The current version has been significantly modified by **EPBandoleroLab**, from the **EP Analytics group** at the **ITACA Institute**, **Universitat Politècnica de València**.
 Our team has extended the original code with:

 - Preprocessing and cleaning of the dataset.
 - Filtering of training records to ensure data quality and consistency.